marwask/bike-power-meter/README.md

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/6.jpg" height="200" />
 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/7.jpg" height="200" />

-After placing an Adafruit Feather Nrf52832 and a PCB on each other the main part has quite a small size.
-A battery should be placed on a crank and connected to the base module.
+After placing an Adafruit Feather Nrf52832 and a PCB on each other, the main part has quite a small size.
+A battery should be placed on the crank and connected to the base module.

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/8.jpg" height="200" />